 - Sleep is the linchpin that holds the rest of her healing habits together.
 If she doesn’t get enough sleep, she starts getting food cravings and overeating, she loses her ability to manage stress well, and she’s much more likely to flare.

-- Even knowing this, it's an ongoing personal battle to prioritize sleep, because she's an ambitious person with lots of goals and demands on her time.
-What she has chosen to do is not watch TV.
-That lets her get her work done and still go to bed at a reasonable hour.
-She also has learned that she's more focused and efficient with her work when she gets enough sleep, so she gets more done in less time.
+- Even knowing this, it’s an ongoing personal battle to prioritize sleep, because she’s an ambitious person with lots of goals and demands on her time.
+She doesn’t watch TV – that lets her get her work done and still go to bed at a reasonable hour.
+She has also learned that she’s more focused and efficient with her work when she gets enough sleep, so she gets more done in less time.

 - Sarah has focused on improving her quality of sleep by entraining her circadian rhythms.
 She either goes outside for a walk in the morning or uses a light box and her treadmill desk to mimic the effect of a morning walk in the sunshine.
 Then in the early evening, all of the lights in her house get turned off or turned down, and she uses Phillips Hue light bulbs in certain rooms (set to a dim red), which is a signal to the body that it’s soon time to go to sleep.
 She also has free f.lux software installed on her computer that has the same lighting effect for her computer screen.
 And she tries to give herself an hour to wind down in the evening before bed.

-- Resource podcasts: Circadian Rhythms and Troubleshooting Sleep.
+- Sleep Podcasts: Circadian Rhythms and Troubleshooting Sleep.

 - Sarah is the author of The Paleo Approach and The Paleo Approach Cookbook, co-host of The Paleo View Podcast, and blogger behind The Paleo Mom.
 To learn more about her healing story and the AIP, listen to our interview in episode 3 of this podcast.

 - Meredith Hutter Chamorro on Yoga (17:12)